robinhood/faust/docs/userguide/livecheck.rst

 run tests for every requests, or for just 30%, 50%, or even 0.1% of your requests.

-This is not just for microservice architectures, it's for any asynchronous system.
-A monolith sending celery tasks is a good example, you could track and babysit at every step of a workflow to make sure things progress as they should.
+This is not just for micro service architectures, it's for any asynchronous system.
+A monolith sending celery tasks is a good example, you could track and babysit at every step of a work flow to make sure things progress as they should.

 Every stage of your production pipeline could be tested for